lbryio/lbry.com/content/faq/view-rewards.md

 ## I'm eligible but not receiving tips, what can I do?

 We will monitor for new channels to opt in automatically.
 If you've met the above requirements and are not getting tips for viewed content, [please reach out to via email](mailto:hello@lbry.com) and tell us more about your channel and content.
-This will be later be made clearer in the app and automated via an opt in process.
+This will later be made clearer in the app and automated via an opt in process.

 ## I'm in need of some assistance, can you help?